Extra-Creativity/OpenGLFramework/README.md

 >
 > You should NOT :
 >
-> + distribute again, dispatch parts for use in other models;
+> + distribute again, dispatch parts to use in other models;
 > + use for 18+ works, extreme religious propagandas, sanguinary grisly strange works, assault and battery, and so on.
-> + use for commercial purpose.
+> + use for commercial purposes.
 >
-> The responsibility of all possible negative outcomes resulted from others' use of this model will not be taken by HoYoverse and model releaser, but taken by the user.
+> The responsibility of all possible negative outcomes resulted from others' use of this model will not be taken by HoYoverse and the model releaser, but taken by the user.
 >
 > model provider : HoYoverse
 >